Skip to main content

 Filing Your ITR Online: Steps to Follow

-• Log in to this using your PAN, which doubles up as your user ID.
+• Log in to this using your PAN, which serves as your user ID

-• Are you a new taxpayer?
-Register on the portal with your details like PAN number, name, and date of birth.
+• If you are a new taxpayer, register on the portal with your details, like PAN number, name, and date of birth

-Next, you will be asked why you are filing the ITR.
+Next, select the applicable reason for filing your income tax return.
 Select the appropriate option from the following:

 • Taxable income is higher than the exemption limit